Stochastic dynamics of determinantal processes by integration by parts: Differential calculus and integration by parts

 \subsubsection{Integration by parts and closability}

-In this section we give an integration by parts formula for determinantal processes, based on closed gradient and divergence operators.
-The proof relies on an integration by parts formula on the set of test functionals $\mathcal{S}_D$ introduced in \eqref{F}, extending and making more precise the arguments of Theorem 10 page 289 of \cite{camilier} and its proof. \\
+We close this section with the statement and proof of the integration by parts formula for determinantal processes which is based on the closed gradient and divergence operators, cf. Theorem~\ref{thm:integrationbyparts} below.
+The integration by parts formula is proved on the set of test functionals $\mathcal{S}_D$ introduced in Definition~\ref{def:testfunctions}, extending and making more precise the argument and proof of Theorem 10 page 289 of \cite{camilier}. \\